vanderbilt-virtual-reality/Solar-System/README.md

 Display shows current speed and in reference to the speed of light.

+*Game controls can be seen on monitors at the back of the spaceship*

 ## Information for Particular Project Aspects
 ### Starry Sky Creation
 Created By: Viet Than